 Criminal Mischief Crimes

 Criminal mischief involves one person willfully damaging property that belongs to another person.
-Criminal mischief often involves the placement of graffiti or other acts of vandalism.
+Criminal mischief often involves the placement of graffiti or other acts of vandalism such as keying the side of someone’s car.

 The penalties and punishments for criminal mischief depend on the value of the damage to the property, the type of property and whether the defendant has any prior convictions.